mithril-security/aigovtool/client/README.md

 ## Demo

-In this demo, we are going to show a quick example of controlled AI consumption using BlindAI DRM with the COVIDNet model, which takes images of patient chest x-rays and returns a probability of this patient having Covid.
+In this demo, we are going to show a quick example of controlled AI consumption using AIGovTool with the COVIDNet model, which takes images of patient chest x-rays and returns a probability of this patient having Covid.

 You can download the COVIDnet model by running the following command :
 ```bash